 Recent versions of Acrobat Reader work well with screen readers and other forms of assistive technology.
 In creating our PDF files, we follow procedures that should produce accessible documents, and we check the files produced to confirm that, as best we can tell, they are accessible.
 Still, it is not possible to foresee all possible situations and the steps needed to ensure that a document is accessible in those situations.

-If you have a disability and are unable to use one of our PDF documents or forms, e-mail us at email@example.com.
-Tell us the document title or form number and as much as you can about the problem you are experiencing.
-We will do our best to make that document or form usable to you.
+If you have a disability and are unable to use one of our PDF documents or forms, e-mail us at firstname.lastname@example.org.
+Tell us the document title or form number, the URL of where you downloaded the document from, and as much as you can about the problem you are experiencing.
+We will do our best to make that document or form usable for you.

 Electronic Fill-in-the-Blank PDF Forms